BernardoFMF/indie-campers-challenge/README.md

     2. **functions.sql**
     3. **insert.sql**

+    It's important to run all the above scripts, as the assessment requirements do not require any creation endpoints, and so data insertion with the script is important.

     If you need to delete the tables you can also run the **drop.sql** script.

 5. Install [NodeJs](https://nodejs.org/en/).